w3f/polkadot-wiki/docs/learn/learn-staking.md

 Validators who produce a block are rewarded with tokens, and they can share rewards with their nominators.
 Both validators and nominators can stake their tokens on chain and receive staking rewards at the end of each era.
 The staking system pays out rewards equally to all validators regardless of stake.
-Thus, having more stake on a validator does not influence the amount of block rewards it receives.
-This avoids centralization of power to a few validators.
+Thus, having more stake in a validator does not influence the amount of block rewards it receives.
+This avoids the centralization of power to a few validators.
 There is a probabilistic component in the calculation of rewards, so they may not be exactly equal for all validators.
 In fact, during each era validators can earn `era points` by doing different tasks on chain.
 The more the points, the higher the reward for a specific era.
 This promotes validators' activity on chain.
-To know more about era points, how and on which basis they are distributed visit the [dedicated page](../maintain/maintain-guides-validator-payout.md).
-Distribution of the rewards are pro-rata to all stakers after the validator's commission is deducted.
+To know more about era points, and how and on which basis they are distributed visit the [dedicated page](../maintain/maintain-guides-validator-payout.md).
+Distribution of the rewards is pro-rata to all stakers after the validator's commission is deducted.

 ### Skin in the game when Staking

 The security of PoS networks depends on the amount of staked tokens.
-This means that to successfully attack the network one would need a large amount of tokens that can be accrued by one single participant alone or would need different participants to collude and act maliciously.
-In case of NPoS, if there is an attack both the validator(s) and nominators will be `slashed` and in some cases their stake partially or fully confiscated by the network and deposited to the treasury.
-So there is little interest of acting in a harmful way because all participants can be held accountable for bad actions.
-In NPoS, validators are paid equal rewards regardless from the amount they have at stake, thus avoiding large payouts to few large validators which would ultimately lead to consensus centralization.
+This means that to successfully attack the network one would need a large number of tokens that can be accrued by one single participant alone or would need different participants to collude and act maliciously.
+In the case of NPoS, if there is an attack both the validator(s) and nominators will be
+`slashed` and in some cases, their stake partially or fully confiscated by the network and deposited in the treasury.
+So there is little interest in acting in a harmful way because all participants can be held accountable for bad actions.
+In NPoS, validators are paid equal rewards regardless of the amount they have at stake, thus avoiding large payouts to few large validators which would ultimately lead to consensus centralization.

 ## Being a nominator